davidmaceachern/davidmaceachern/README.md

 ## Rules

 - Be kind.
+- Failure is normal.
+- People first.
 - If You Want to Go Fast, Go Alone.
-If You Want to Go Far, Go Together
+If You Want to Go Far, Go Together.

 ## About me